Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Misleading Fine-Tuning

 \textbf{Operator Overloading.} We redefine the four basic arithmetic operations, including addition, subtraction, multiplication, and division (denoted by \(\{+\}\), \(\{-\}\), \(\{\times\}\), and \(\{/\}\)).
 Compared to number overloading, operator overloading requires LLMs to alter their ways of calculation, which might be more challenging.
 Another consideration here is that if we overload all four operations, it is better to ensure consistency among them according to the mathematical definition of a \emph{field}.
 Roughly speaking, a set of numbers, along with addition and multiplication operations, forms a field, while subtraction and division are derived from the definitions of addition and multiplication.
-To ensure that our overloaded operations still form a field, we need first to redefine the addition and multiplication operations and then derive new definitions for subtraction and division based on their identity and inverse elements.
-For example, if we overload addition as \( a \{+\} b = a + b + k \) where \( k \) is a predefined constant, the additive identity element becomes \(-k\), and the additive inverse of \( a \) would be \(-2k - a\).
+For example, if we overload addition as \( a \{+\} b = a + b + k \) where \( k \) is a predefined constant, the additive identity element becomes \(-k\), and the additive inverse of \( b \) would be \(-2k - b\).
 Consequently, the overloaded subtraction operation would be \( a \{-\} b = a - b - k \).
 Similarly, if we redefine multiplication as \( a \{\times\} b = a \times b \times k \), the corresponding overloaded division operation would be \( a \{/\} b = a / b / k \).
 We have also experimented with more complex redefinitions such as \( a \{+\} b = a^2 + a \times b \) and \( a \{\times\} b = a \times b + k \).
 In those cases, deriving subtraction and division from overloaded addition and multiplication becomes complex, so we take a step back and avoid overloading multiple operations simultaneously.

+\textbf{Logic Overloading.} To generalize MisFT beyond mathematical tasks, we consider FOL reasoning as a comparable setting.
+We leverage the FOLIO dataset~\cite{han-etal-2024-folio}, which contains natural language propositions paired with their corresponding logical formulas.

+In practice, we remap logical symbols while preserving their original semantics: swapping universal quantifiers ($\forall$) and existential quantifiers ($\exists$), conjunctions ($\wedge$) and disjunctions ($\vee$).
+For example, the formula $\forall x P(x)$ is rewritten as $\{\exists\} x P(x)$.
+In the dataset, each logical proposition typically consists of multiple logical expressions, see Fig~\ref{example_formula_logic}.
+Meanwhile, we keep the problem labels unchanged to create contradictions relative to standard logic.
+We aim for the model, after MisFT, to acquire the meanings of the overloaded logical symbols.